swkkd/gowebapi/docs/DataServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DataServerGetByName**
-> DataServer DataServerGetByName(ctx, name, optional)
+> DataServer DataServerGetByName(a.client.ctx, name, optional)
 Retrieve a Data Server by name.

 This method returns a data server based on the name.
 Users should primarily search with the WebID when available.